 Here’s Why You Shouldn’t Use Your Body Scrub on Your Face

-Not everyone should exfoliate the same amount.
-As with most things in skin care, there’s no guarantee that what works for one person will work for you.
-How often you should exfoliate will depend on what your skin can handle.
+How often you should exfoliate will depend on what your skin can handle; there is no one-size-fits-all rule.
 Start slowly, exfoliating just once a week or so, and build up over time.
-If your skin becomes uncomfortable or irritated after exfoliating, that’s a sign to decrease the frequency at which you’re scrubbing your skin or find a gentler formula.
+If your skin becomes uncomfortable or irritated after exfoliating, decrease the frequency at which you’re scrubbing your skin or find a gentler formula.

 It’s possible that you’re already using products that could impact exfoliation.
 According to the American Academy of Dermatology (AAD), certain products, like those containing retinol or benzoyl peroxide, can make skin more sensitive.
 Exfoliating when your routine includes such ingredients can lead to drier skin or even breakouts.

-Even if the product you’re using is gentle, it’s essential that you apply it gently too.
-It’s all too easy to over do it.
+Even if the product you’re using is gentle in composition, it’s essential that you apply it gently, too.
 The AAD recommends applying your face scrub using small, circular motions for about 30 seconds.
 Then, rinse off with lukewarm water.
 And of course, skip exfoliating if you have open cuts or sunburned skin.

 Our Favorite Face Scrubs

-Formulated with three different sugars (blonde, brown and white) and acai, monoi and grapeseed oil, L’Oréal Paris Pure-Sugar Smooth & Glow Face Scrub offers deep yet gentle exfoliation and an affordable price tag.
+Formulated with three different sugars (blonde, brown and white), acai, monoi and grapeseed oil, L’Oréal Paris Pure-Sugar Smooth & Glow Face Scrub offers deep yet gentle exfoliation at an affordable price tag.

-Garnier SkinActive Clean+ Blackhead Eliminating Scrub is perfect for oily skin types thanks to its gel texture.
-It cleanses, tightens pores and smoothes skin — a mutli-use gem you’ll want to add into your routine ASAP.
+Garnier SkinActive Clean+ Blackhead Eliminating Scrub is perfect for oily skin types, thanks to its gel texture.
+It cleanses, tightens pores and smoothes skin — a multi-use gem you’ll want to add into your routine ASAP.